abidbmt/rbxts-transform-print/README.md

 npm i rbxts-transform-print
 ```

-In your `tsconfig.json` add only the `"transform"` entry is required, but you can configure the transformer by including the other entries:
+In your `tsconfig.json` add the following:
 ```
 "compilerOptions": {
 	...